 Online Archival Sources

-Ciara is a History student at the University of Oxford, from Manchester.
+Ciara (she/her) is a History student at the University of Oxford, from Manchester.
 She is on the Oxford University History Faculty’s Race Equality Action Group student steering committee and is passionate about making history more representative and inclusive of all stories and narratives.
-Her interests include the colonial experiences of India and Ireland, US political history, gender history and the long history of immigration to the UK.
+Her interests include colonial history, race and gender histories and the long history of immigration.